 - Students are expected to be in attendance 95% of scheduled class hours.

-- All clinical absences must be made up, at an additional cost to the student, prior to receiving a diploma.
+- All clinical absences must be made up, at an additional cost to the student, before advancing to the next semester.

 - All clinical absences must be made up.
 Students will be charged $450 per day for each clinical make-up day.
 This fee may be shared by up to, but no more than eight (8) students.